Indonesian media hopes to reach deals with digital platforms by August - ExBulletin

 Indonesian media hopes to reach deals with digital platforms by August

-JAKARTA – Indonesian media have welcomed a new regulation requiring digital platforms to pay them for content, which they hope will increase their revenue and allow them to produce quality journalism.
+JAKARTA – Indonesian media have welcomed new regulations requiring digital platforms to pay them for content, which they hope will increase their revenue and allow them to produce quality journalism.

 The new regulations on publishers' rights, announced by President Joko Widodo on February 20, take effect in August and aim to level the playing field between media outlets and big tech companies, which have raked in the lion's share of revenue advertising.